 Roughly 700 million people participate in online gaming every year.
 It’s a huge network of gamers connected by the internet to play with and against each other.
 But how do you connect your desktop gaming PC to WiFi to get online?

-You can connect your gaming PC to WiFi with a WiFi adapter or a cabled hotspot.
-Some PC motherboards are WiFi-enabled, or add-on PCIe cards and USB WiFi adapters provide you with WiFi connectivity through your wireless home network at a reasonably low cost.
+You can connect your gaming PC to WiFi with an adapter or a cabled hotspot.
+Some PC motherboards are WiFi-enabled, or add-on PCIe cards and USB adapters provide connectivity through your wireless home network at a reasonably low cost.

 If you’re using WiFi for gaming, you’ll need a strong network connection and equipment that’s compatible with your computer.

-A wired internet connection with an ethernet cord is probably your first choice for getting online, but sometimes it’s good to have a WiFi connection too.
+A wired internet connection with an ethernet cord is probably your first choice for getting online, but sometimes it’s good to have WiFi, too.

-Keep on reading, as this guide will walk you through six different ways to connect your gaming PC to a wifi network.
+Keep reading.
+This guide will walk you through six ways to connect your gaming PC to a WiFi network.